chris-short/devopsish.com/WRITING.md

 1. Use the issue number and description as the subject (testing shows putting the description in the subject improves open rates).
 1. Use the previous week's newsletter as a template for this week's newsletter.
-1. Using the Hugo live render and View Source in your browser, copy the relevant HTML blocks into the appropriate newsletter section.
-Be sure that spacing and so forth look good through the use of `<div>&nbsp;</div>` to add blank lines where appropriate.
+1. Iterate all numbers, titles, subjects, etc. as needed.
+3. Using a [Markdown to HTML converter](https://codebeautify.org/markdown-to-html), copy and paste the HTML into the body of the newsletter.
-1. Make sure you are proofreading as you go as you're in the browser tools like [Grammarly](https://grammarly.com/) and [Hemingway Editor](http://www.hemingwayapp.com/) are vitally important at typo and grammar correction.
+4. Make sure you are proofreading as you go as you're in the browser tools like [Grammarly](https://grammarly.com/) or [Hemingway Editor](http://www.hemingwayapp.com/) are vitally important at typo and grammar correction.
 Be sure to make those corrections to the web issue in your IDE as well.
 You could also do this as a separate step entirely (for more extended intros, it's best to write them then run them through the tools for corrections sooner rather than later).
-1. Update the View in Browser​ link is updated.
-At the moment, update [devopsi.sh/latest](https://devopsi.sh/latest) on [Rebrandly](https://app.rebrandly.com/).
+5. Update the View in Browser​ link is updated.
+At the moment, update [devopsi.sh/latest](https://devopsi.sh/latest) [devopsi.sh/notes](https://devopsi.sh/notes) on [Rebrandly](https://app.rebrandly.com/).
-1. Schedule it to send at 0700 UTC on Sunday.
+6. Schedule it to send at 0700 UTC on Sunday.

 ## Publishing the web version of the newsletter